Thermal Resistance

 Description

-Thermal Resistance is an abstract quantity that combines heat conduction, convection and thermal radiation.
-The Thermal Resistance block allows the modelling of heat transfer in a generalised form, whether it is by conduction, convection, radiation or a combination of these.
+Thermal resistance is an abstract quantity that combines thermal conductivity, convection and thermal radiation.
+Block Thermal Resistance allows you to simulate heat transfer in a generalized form, regardless of whether it is carried out by thermal conductivity, convection, radiation or a combination thereof.

-Heat transfer equation for the Thermal Resistance block:
+Heat transfer equation for the block Thermal Resistance:

 Where: